-- Role of the three gunas in determining mood & behavioural states & restoring balance
+- Role of the three gunas in determining mood and behavioural states and restoring balance

-- Important principles from the yoga sutras for managing mind & emotions
+- Important principles from the Yogasutras for managing mind and emotions

-- The principles of neuroscience & polyvagal theory
+- The principles of neuroscience and Polyvagal theory

 - Mindful movement

-- Designing & teaching specialised classes for people suffering with anxiety and/or depression
+- Designing and teaching classes for people suffering with anxiety and/or depression

 - Understanding how to bring this awareness to your general group classes

-- Designing & teaching classes that maximise the calming and/or mood elevating effects of yoga
+- Designing and teaching classes that maximise the calming and/or mood-elevating effects of yoga

-- Using verbal & body language that is inclusive and reassuring
+- Using verbal and body language that is inclusive and reassuring

 - Knowing when and how to refer your students for additional or alternate help